Things to do in the Hawke’s Bay

 This beautiful stretch of golden sand is a popular getaway in the Hawkes Bay region.
 Bring your boogie boards and surf boards to make the most of the waves, and your appetite – there’s an abundance of pipi, crayfish and paua here, best eaten fresh!
 Waimarama Beach is dog friendly, so furry family members can come too.

 Waimarama is also home to Hakikino, where a Maori fortress protecting a settlement of several thousand people once stood.
-You can book tours of this historic site with Waimarama Maori Tours.

 Find accommodation options in Waimarama Beach here.